Azure/GPT-RAG/docs/GH-SETUP.md

 After performing the above steps, you will see corresponding files to your azd environments in the .azure folder.

-If you run 'azd env list', you will see the newly created environments.
+If you run `azd env list`, you will see the newly created environments.

 You may change the default environment by running `azd env select <env-name>`, for example: